JoelESvensson/october-redirectionist/README.md

 Currrently a work in progress.

 The plan is to create a plugin that redirection using the built in Laravel Router.
 All redirections are saved in the database.
+The interface is only in Swedish at the moment.

 In the future, the redirections will also be specifiable in a YAML format that is saved in the theme.
 Which is useful for version control purposes.